-Concept Development
+Concept Development and references

-- 1.1 This Asia/Pacific Regional Air Traffic Flow Management (ATFM) Concept of Operations, hereinafter referred to as the CONOPS, was initially developed under a collaborative effort involving the Civil Aviation Authority of Singapore and research and industry partners, and further developed through expansion of the stakeholder group to include other ANSPs (AEROTHAI, Department of Civil Aviation Malaysia, Hong Kong Civil Aviation Department), IATA and major airlines. - 1.2 The Concept was tested in a ser ies of Human-in-the-Loop (HITL) simulation exercises held at the Singapore Aviation Academy.
-It is based upon operationally proven ATFM Measures or Traffic Management Initiatives (TMIs), used to more efficiently manage delays incurred by all aircraft arriving at a constrained resource, such as an airport or a sector of airspace, regardless of their point of departure and including flights controlled by ANSPs outside the control authority of ATC at the constrained resource.
+- 1.1 This MID Regional Air Traffic Flow Management (ATFM) Concept of Operations (CONOPS) was developed based on ICAO Doc 9971 and the Asia/Pacific Regional ATFM CONOPS, which was initially developed under a collaborative effort involving the Civil Aviation Authority of Singapore and research and industry partners, and further developed through expansion of the stakeholder group to include other ANSPs (AEROTHAI, Department of Civil Aviation Malaysia, Hong Kong Civil Aviation Department), IATA and major airlines. - 1.2 The Concept was tested in a series of Human-in-the-Loop (HITL) simulation exercises held at the Singapore Aviation Academy.
+It is based upon operationally proven ATFM Measures used to more efficiently manage delays incurred by all aircraft arriving at a constrained resource, such as an airport or a sector of airspace, regardless of their point of departure and including flights controlled by ANSPs outside the control authority of ATC at the constrained resource.